-The bill aims to repeal the community protection program in Washington State, allowing clients of the developmental disabilities administration to access less restrictive service options without reducing the supportive services they currently receive.
-It mandates the Department of Social and Health Services to develop and implement a transition plan for individuals in the community protection program by December 31, 2025, with the section expiring on July 1, 2026.
-Additionally, the bill amends existing definitions in RCW 71.09.020 and 71.09.060, specifically removing references to the community protection program as a placement condition or treatment option for individuals deemed sexually violent predators.
+This bill aims to repeal the community protection program in Washington State, allowing clients of the developmental disabilities administration to access less restrictive service options without reducing the supportive services they currently receive.
+The bill mandates the Department of Social and Health Services to develop and implement a transition plan for individuals currently participating in the community protection program by December 31, 2025, with the section expiring on July 1, 2026.
+Additionally, it amends existing definitions in RCW 71.09.020 and 71.09.060 to remove references to the community protection program as a placement condition or treatment option for individuals deemed sexually violent predators.

 Statutes affected: